top of page

 Tips and Tricks for Effective Hydration

 • Use Heat to Open the Cuticle: Applying gentle heat can help to lift the cuticle layer, allowing moisture to penetrate more easily.
-Use a steamer, hooded dryer, or warm towel to deep condition your hair.
+Use a steamer, hooded dryer, or warm towel to deep condition our hair.

 • Choose Lightweight, Water-Based Products: Opt for products with water as the first ingredient.
 Look for moisturizers, conditioners, and leave-ins that are formulated with lightweight oils like grapeseed oil, argan oil, or jojoba oil.